In this article:

 What Is Considered Low Income for a Personal Loan?

 Lenders set their own criteria for whom they'll lend money to and the terms they'll offer applicants.
 Some companies require you to have an income of some sort but don't have a minimum income requirement.
-Others, such as LendingPoint, require borrowers to have an annual income of at least $35,000 to qualify for a personal loan.
+Others, require borrowers to have an annual income of at least $35,000 to qualify for a personal loan.

 How to Qualify for a Personal Loan With Low Income